pool

 has a very similar interface to the ConnectionPool

-class but its blocking method are implemented as async
+class but its blocking methods are implemented as async

 coroutines.
 It

-Only the function with different signature from ConnectionPool
+Only the functions and parameters with different signature from

 connection_class (